aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `brew install php`

-After running this command latest version of php (7.3 at this time ) will be installed.
+After running this command latest version of php (7.3 as of this time) will be installed.

-The latest version of php will be installed at:

-`usr/local/Cellar/php/7.3.5`

-brew will create the following symlinks to the installation directory as well:

-`/usr/locl/opt/php -> usr/local/Cellar/php/7.3.5`
-`/usr/locl/opt/php@7.3 -> usr/local/Cellar/php/7.3.5`

-Note that both /usr/locl/opt/php and /usr/locl/opt/php@7.3 reference the same installation.

-> The symlinks above will not be relevent to this article but I mentioned them here FYI in any case.

-The following symlinks that reference the php binaries are also created by brew in the /usr/local/sbin/ and /usr/local/bin/ directories:

-# in /usr/local/sbin/
-php-fpm -> ../Cellar/php/7.3.5/sbin/php-fpm

-# in /usr/local/bin/
-php -> ../Cellar/php/7.3.5/bin/php
-pecl -> ../Cellar/php/7.3.5/bin/pecl
-pear -> ../Cellar/php/7.3.5/bin/pear
-peardev -> ../Cellar/php/7.3.5/bin/peardev
-phar -> ../Cellar/php/7.3.5/bin/phar
-phar.phar -> ../Cellar/php/7.3.5/bin/phar.phar
-php-cgi -> ../Cellar/php/7.3.5/bin/php-cgi
-php-config -> ../Cellar/php/7.3.5/bin/php-config
-hpdbg -> ../Cellar/php/7.3.5/bin/phpdbg
-phpize -> ../Cellar/php/7.3.5/bin/phpize

 You can run the following command to verify the current php version.